 - Contracts at Rate M or L

-- Payment arrangements were signed with residential customers to facilitate settlements of 340,485 cases representing $644 million gross in arrears.
+- Payment arrangements were signed with residential customers to facilitate settlement of 366,839 cases representing $731 million gross in arrears; the arrangements cover forecast consumption over the duration of the agreements.